GhassanIshag/Taxma/README.md

 - Tablet Wireframe using Penpot:
 ![demo](https://raw.githubusercontent.com/GhassanIshag/taxma/main/docs/tablet.svg)

-- Tablet Wireframe using penpot:
+- Mobile Wireframe using penpot:
 ![demo](https://raw.githubusercontent.com/GhassanIshag/taxma/main/docs/mobile.svg)

 ## Features
 - ### Header
-The header at the top of each page contains Taxma logo for their website and a navigation bar links to their Home page, Services page, About page and their Contact page.
+The header at the top of each page contains Taxma logo for and navigation bar links to the Home page, Services page, About page and Contact page.
 The navigation bar can extend or collapse, depending on the screen size.

 - ### Footer
-The footer at the bottom of all the pages contains a navigation bar links to their Home page, Services page, About page and their Contact page.
+The footer at the bottom of all the pages contains a navigation bar links to the Home page, Services page, About page and the Contact page.
 Also, It contains all rights reserved phrase.

 - ### Home Page
 It has a big image presenting collaboration.
-Additionally, there is a button that takes the user directly to  Taxma services page.
+Additionally, there is a call to action button that takes the user directly to Taxma services page.

 ![demo](https://raw.githubusercontent.com/GhassanIshag/taxma/main/docs/home.png)

 - ### Services Page
 This page has a brief description about all services that provided by Taxma , each of the services is included in a box with a semi-transparent grey overlay dev element  that changes to semi white  colour upon hover over the element and text changes to black.
+Each service box has a call to action button that eneble the user to chat to Taxma team based on the selected service.

 ![demo](https://raw.githubusercontent.com/GhassanIshag/taxma/main/docs/services.png)

 - ### About Page
-This page has a brief introduction about Taxma
+This page has a brief introduction about Taxma.

 ![demo](https://raw.githubusercontent.com/GhassanIshag/taxma/main/docs/aboutus.png)